spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

 `Robin`    | Robin's carpentry items shop.
 `Sandy`    | Sandy's shop in the desert.
 `Willy`    | Willy's fishing shop.

-If a custom NPC has a shop and their portrait is shown in the shop UI, you can use that NPC's default (non-translated) name as the shop ID.
+_custom NPCs_ | If a custom NPC has a shop and their portrait is shown in the shop UI, you can use that NPC's default (non-translated) name as the shop ID.

 Other values won't work currently.